Skip to main content

 P8.20: In a classic experiment in physical organic chemistry, (\(R\))-2-iodooctane was allowed to react (non-enzymatically) with a radioactive isotope of iodide ion, and the researchers monitored how fast the radioactive iodide was incorporated into the alkane (the rate constant of incorporation, \(k_i\)) and also how fast optical activity was lost (the rate constant of racemization, \(k_r\)).
 They found that the rate of racemization was, within experimental error, equal to twice the rate of incorporation.
 Discuss the significance of this result - what does it say about the actual mechanism of the reaction?

-This page titled 8.12: Nucleophilic Substitution Reactions (Exercises) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tim Soderberg via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.12: Nucleophilic Substitution Reactions (Exercises) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tim Soderberg via source content that was edited to the style and standards of the LibreTexts platform.